Humidity In Office

 Make Humidity Matter

-Every Winter and spring, dozens of people call in sick because they caught the common cold or the flu.
-Since the office is the perfect place to catch a cold and spread contagions, workplaces must do their best to minimize the spreading.
-Preventing the spread of contagions should be implemented for the long-haul future and not just in mind with the immediate post-COVID return to work future.
+Every winter and spring, dozens of people call in sick due to the common cold or flu.
+Since the office is an ideal place for contagions to spread, workplaces must take proactive measures to minimize transmission.
+Preventing the spread of viruses should be a long-term strategy, not just an immediate response to the post-COVID return to work.

-According to research, a drop in indoor humidity to 20% can increase the spread of particles, and therefore, viruses can travel more effectively.
-In the colder season, people are more susceptible to contracting the flu, the common cold, and even more severe viruses due to the changes in temperature between indoor (23°C) and outdoor spaces (around 13°C).
-Bill Hathaway at Yale University writes that “Winter’s cold, dry air makes such viruses a triple threat: When cold outdoor air with little moisture is heated indoors, the air’s relative humidity drops to about 20%.
-This comparatively moisture-free air provides a clear path for airborne viral particles of viruses such as COVID-19.”
+According to Bill Hathaway at Yale University, “Winter’s cold, dry air makes such viruses a triple threat: When cold outdoor air with little moisture is heated indoors, the air’s relative humidity drops to about 20%.
+This comparatively moisture-free air provides a clear path for airborne viral particles, including viruses such as COVID-19.”

 Read our COVID-19 solution here!